prateethvnayak/label-tool-/README.md

 The repo gives the dependencies and the files required for easy launch of the Labelling tool under conda environment

 Clone the repo and then create a conda environment with the `labelling-dependencies.txt`.
 Then we can launch the labelling tool with the following commands
+`
+conda create --name Labelmg --file labelling-dependencies.txt `